puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_scope.markdown

 ### Named Scopes and Anonymous Scopes

 A class definition creates a **named scope,** whose name is the same as the class's name.
-Top scope is also a named scope; its name is the empty string (aka, the null string).
+Top scope is also a named scope; its name is the empty string.

-Node scope and the local scopes created by defined resources are **anonymous** and cannot be directly referenced.
+Node scope and the local scopes created by lambdas and defined resources are **anonymous** and cannot be directly referenced.

 ### Accessing Out-of-Scope Variables